albertogg/albertogg.github.com/content/blog/3d-printing/klipper-on-an-ender-3.md

-micro-controller][build-flash-micro-controller]. **In my case Flashing via USB did not worked and I had to manually** by `scp` the `.bin` build file out of the Raspberry PI into my computer for then to pasted it into the SD Card and rename it to `flash.bin` that the micro-controller recognize it and flash it.
+micro-controller][build-flash-micro-controller]. **In my case Flashing via USB did not worked and I had to manually** by `scp` the `.bin` build file out of the Raspberry PI into my computer for then to pasted it into the SD Card and rename it to `firmware.bin` that the micro-controller recognize it and flash it.

 For the final installation step we need to create the `printer.cfg` file.
 This file will contain details details on the printer such as pins, stepper motor